Learning in Mean Field Games: A Survey: Numerical experiments

-Instead of focusing directly on the quantities that are updated in the iterative procedure, namely the mean field and the policy, another way to assess the convergence of learning algorithms is to consider the reward function.
+\paragraph{Exploitability. } Although the idea of computing the distance between successive iterates (of mean fields, policies, or value functions) is very natural, there is a major drawback: even if the distance goes to $0$, it does not prove that the algorithm has converged to a Nash equilibrium.
+In fact, in some methods such as Fictitious Play, the updates are becoming smaller and smaller as iterations go by, so the method discussed in the previous subsection does not provide sufficient information to assess the convergence to a Nash equilibrium of the MFG.

+Instead, one can check whether the policy $\pi^{\ell}$ at the current iteration is approximately a Nash equilibrium by using the reward function.
 Indeed, the definition of an approximate Nash equilibrium can be formalized by measuring to what extent a representative player can improve their reward by deviating from the policy used by the rest of the population.
+This leads to the notion of exploitability.
+The definition in MFG is inspired by analogous concepts introduced in the context of computational game theory~\citep{zinkevich2007regret,lanctot2009monte}.